 About Perforce Software

-Perforce offers the industry’s most advanced version management and collaboration platform.
-Perforce protects its customers most valuable IP and enables teams to collaborate without conflict on any type of file—from source code to industrial designs to business documents.
-The company’s technology is unique in its ability to manage large binary content while scaling to support globally distributed teams—a vital capability for organizations looking to produce better products faster through Continuous Delivery practices.
-Perforce serves more than 10,500 customers, from start-ups to the most innovative and impactful brands in the world such as Samsung, NVIDIA, SAP, Pixar, National Instruments, Salesforce.com and the New York Stock Exchange.
-Perforce offers all of its products as well as access to its award-winning technical support free of charge for up to 20 users.
+Perforce Software helps companies build complex products more collaboratively, securely, and efficiently.
+Perforce Helix is a source code management (SCM) and content collaboration platform trusted by the world’s most innovative brands, including Samsung, NVIDIA, SAP, Pixar, National Instruments, Salesforce.com and the New York Stock Exchange.
 According to an independent study, companies that migrate to Perforce improve developer productivity by 15% and release their products 25% faster.
 The company is headquartered in Alameda, California, with offices in the United Kingdom, Canada and Australia, and sales partners around the globe.
-For more information, please visit www.perforce.com.
+For more information, please visit www.perforce.com

 Ph: +1 510-473-3186